Beware of Coronavirus Scams

 - Know the facts about COVID-19.
-As mentioned above, some emails will claim to have information about a vaccine that doesn’t exist or will try to pose as an official source like the World Health Organization.
+As mentioned above, some emails will claim to have information about an alternative vaccine or will try to pose as an official source like the World Health Organization.
 Don’t trust any unsolicited email trying to provide information about the pandemic.
 Instead, rely on official sources such as who.int, cdc.gov, or reputable media sources.
 If a message pretends to be one of these sources, make note of the sender’s email address and make sure the domain matches the organization’s official site.

 - If you didn’t specifically ask for an attachment, don’t open it.
 Don’t trust any message that asks you to open a PDF or spreadsheet for more information.
 If you didn’t ask for it, send it to the trash.

 - If a stranger messages you, don’t open it.
 Do you know who the sender is?
 Organizations like Amazon and eBay will never ask for your login credentials, and organizations like the WHO and the CDC will not email the general population en masse.
 If an unknown sender is trying to get you to take some action like opening an attachment or following a link, don’t click anything.
 Just send the message straight to the trash.

 - Use a strong, reputable antivirus/anti-malware app or software.
 Good cybersecurity software will help keep you alerted if something does go wrong.
 Of course, be sure to keep these programs updated to ensure new threats are caught.
 Outdated programs will fail to recognize them.